SMARTKT/CommentGrade/README.md

 # TABLE OF CONTENTS  -- MASTER BRANCH

-We release the source code for feature generation, ground truth generation, and machine learning in the master brach of commentprobe.
+We release the source code for feature generation, ground truth generation, and machine learning in the master brach of commentgrade.
 We will be providing details of each step below:

 **1. FEATURE GENERATION**